 Other Funding Sources

-It’s important to note that bike share programs, particularly those run by municipalities or nonprofits, may not be entirely user-funded.
+Bike-share programs, particularly those run by municipalities or nonprofits, may not be entirely user-funded.
 Some programs tap private individuals or local companies to become station sponsors responsible for maintenance, upkeep, and repairs at one or more hubs.
 For instance, Target and the Minneapolis Foundation are major station sponsors for Nice Ride Minnesota.

 Programs might also receive grants from local transportation authorities, municipal governments, or private companies.
-For instance, Blue Cross Blue Shield, a health insurer, is a title sponsor – the largest single private sponsor – for both Nice Ride and Divvy, Chicago’s program.
+For instance, Blue Cross Blue Shield, a health insurer, is a title sponsor (the largest single private sponsor) for both Nice Ride and Divvy, Chicago’s program.